 - Pre bake or microwave potatoes until very soft.

-- Finely dice shallot or onion.
+- Finely dice onion.
 Chop celery into small pieces.
 Sauté in bacon fat in soup pot until softened.

 - Add full carton of vegetable broth.
 Bring to a simmer and add HALF of the cooked bacon and 1 tsp Worcestershire sauce.

-- Turn heat down to low and stir 1 cup of the shredded cheddar cheese into the soup, reserving ¼ cup for garnish.
-Add cream and ½ cup sour cream, reserving ¼ cup sour cream for garnish.
+- Remove pot from heat and slowly stir half of the shredded cheddar cheese into the soup, reserving the rest for garnish.
+Add ½ cup sour cream in small amounts, reserving ¼ cup sour cream for garnish.
 Stir a bit of milk into reserved sour cream to thin so it can be drizzled on top of the soup.
-Remove soup from heat as soon as dairy ingredients are melted and mixed into soup.

 - Chop parsley and chives.
 Stir half into the soup right before serving.